-Estimation of Persons of concern in Mixed Movment in the region in January 2024:
+Estimation of Persons of concern in Mixed Movements in the region as of 31 March 2024:

-In January 2024, some 1,300 refugees and migrants were estimated to have transited through the Western Balkans as part of mixed movements, 14% more than in the same period last year.
+Between January and March 2024, some 2,900 refugees and migrants were estimated to have transited through the Western Balkans as part of mixed movements.
+28 per cent less than in the same period last year.
 Given the nature of movement of these persons, including as a result of pushbacks and/or reverse flow, UNHCR uses data on arrivals to estimate how many persons are a part of mixed movements (MMs) in a given time period.

-Asylum statistics in the Western Balkans in 2024
+Asylum statistics in the Western Balkans in 2024: